Authentication

 const wabery = new Wabery();

-wab_live_ keys are server-side secrets.
+wab_live_ and wab_test_ keys are server-side secrets.
 Don't expose them in client code, mobile apps, or git history.
 Rotate immediately if one leaks.

 Webhook signing secret